-The following details are required to be advised to the MAF VA Technical Supervisor at the New Zealand premises of destination:
+If product is destined for premises licensed/approved under the Meat Act 1981, operating a registered RMP under the APA, or approved by NZFSA for the purposes of this Appendix, the following details are required to be advised to the MAF VA Technical Supervisor at the New Zealand premises of destination:

-- (a) quantity and identification marks of the consignment; - (b) name of the vessel carrying the product/byproduct; - (c) port of discharge and the vessel's estimated arrival date; - (d) reasons for return of the consignment this may be the importing country's authorities' report on the rejection; - (e) history of the consignment since leaving New Zealand including its handling and storage in any other country a non-manipulation certification from the authorities of the importing country is the preferred means of meeting this requirement.
+- (a) quantity and identification marks of the consignment; - (b) name of the vessel carrying the product/byproduct; - (c) port of discharge and the vessel's estimated arrival date;

+- (d) reasons for return of the consignment this may be the importing country's authorities' report on the rejection; - (e) history of the consignment since leaving New Zealand including its handling and storage in any other country a non-manipulation certification from the authorities of the importing country is the preferred means of meeting this requirement.
 The original New Zealand health certificate is to be returned as well; - (f) the original New Zealand health certificate; - (g) premises to which the consignment is to be taken.
 The consignment will normally be directed to the last processing premises noted on the outgoing New Zealand health certificate.
-However, this must be a licensed premises with a fulltime Technical Supervisor, not a coldstore.
+This must be a premises licensed/approved under the Meat Act 1981, with a registered RMP under the APA, or approved by NZFSA for the purposes of this Appendix. - (h) Details of why any circumstances differ from those present at the time of original export from NZ, such as missing MAF container seals or changed shipping containers.
 (NB: sometimes importers may wish to send imported consignments to a New Zealand premises other than the one of origin.
-This is acceptable in some circumstances, but the products must be sent to a licensed export premises with a full-time Technical Supervisor.)

-- 2. The importer is to ensure that the Technical Supervisor at the premises of destination in New Zealand is advised of the impending arrival of the consignment, at least 3 days in advance. - 3.
+This is acceptable in some circumstances.
+However, this must be a premises licensed/approved under the Meat Act 1981, with a registered RMP under the APA, or approved by NZFSA for the purposes of this Appendix. - 2.
+Importers should be aware that there is a requirement for imported product to be inspected by MAF VA immediately after Biosecurity clearance is granted.
+Note: "Immediately" may be extended if the consignment remains secure. - 3.
+The importer is to ensure that the Technical Supervisor at the premises of destination in New Zealand is advised of the impending arrival of the consignment, at least 3 days in advance. - 4.
 If the product/byproduct has entered the importing country, i.e., cleared Customs and was no longer under the immediate control of the import authorities, then in addition to the above details, a Health certificate issued by the authorities of the country returning the product is required.
 This certificate must be signed by a Government Veterinary Officer certifying that the product/byproduct was handled in premises under the supervision of the controlling authority and in accordance with the regulations of the country returning the product.
 All conditions of entry into New Zealand must be complied with.

 The Health certificate is to be made available to the MAF VA Technical Supervisor at the premises of destination in New Zealand.
+If this does not occur, the consignment will be retained, until the Technical Supervisor is satisfied about the origin and final use/destination of the consignment.